Iconography, society, and language

 Crafting the Field by Xapiri Ground is a creative series of musical compositions that express upon the natural and social environments surrounding Indigenous culture and their contemporaries.
 Through collaborations with Indigenous artists, sound designers, and music producers we hope to encourage a diffusion between cultures through creative research and mutual respect.

-At Xapiri Ground, we have a dedicated "Sound Room" space that allows for that deeper connection into the sonic environment of indigenous rainforest cultures and the creative interpretation of the artist in collaboration.
+At Xapiri Ground, we have a dedicated "Sound Room" that allows for that deeper connection into the sonic environment of indigenous rainforest cultures and the creative interpretation of the artist in collaboration.
 Through this synergism of worlds, we hope to imbue a new language and deeper insight into the social and environmental vulnerability that surrounds the Peruvian Amazon, and in turn, our relation to it.

 This audio/visual piece was performed live at the inauguration night on August 12, 2022 featuring iconographical designs from the Iskonawa community in the Peruvian Amazon that are reimagined and animated by Marcelo Mellado (Subcutáneo) layered with a live extended performance by Christian Mun of the original sound piece.